juanjuanzero-dev/juanjuanzero-blog/content/posts/should-i-join-that-startup.md

 # Thinking about joining a startup or a business?

 If you've been thinking about starting a business or carefully considering to join a new startup, this should be helpful to give you some insight if the company is built on solid foundations or not just haphazardly going through the motions of what looks like an exciting venture.
-I've just re-read [Peter Theil’s Zero to One](https://www.amazon.com/Zero-One-Notes-Startups-Future/dp/0804139296).
+I've just re-read [Peter Theil’s Zero to One (affiliate link)](https://www.amazon.com/Zero-One-Notes-Startups-Future/dp/0804139296/ref=tmm_hrd_swatch_0?_encoding=UTF8&amp;qid=1690196733&amp;sr=1-1&_encoding=UTF8&tag=juanjuanzerod-20&linkCode=ur2&linkId=e659d5d71ce4f452cd280ec1805b9dfd&camp=1789&creative=9325).
 One of the insights in the book outlines the 5 qualities that every successful business have.
 They are: a vision, a secret, persistence, a strong culture and a kick ass sales strategy.
 I've outlined them below with some questions to ask as your evaluate your the startup you are considering.

 ## vision